 Property Highlights

-• 4 km southeast of the Newcrest Mining's Brucejack Mine which has produced 1.32 million ounces of gold since 2017, with Proven plus Probable reserves of 11.5 M tonnes at 8.7 g/t gold and 9.8 g/t silver containing 3.2 million ounces of gold in the Valley of the Kings Zone;
+- 4 km southwest of Newmont Corp's Brucejack Mine which has produced 2.0 million ounces of gold since 2017, with Proven plus Probable reserves (Dec.
+2023) of 11.5 M tonnes at 8.44 g/t gold and 34.7 g/t silver containing 3.1 million ounces of gold and 12.8 million ounces of silver;

 Overview